callstack/linaria/docs/BENEFITS.md

 Linaria's syntax is just like regular CSS, plus ability to nest selectors for convenience.
 There's no new syntax for variables, mixins or functions.
 It's just JavaScript.

-### 2. All aforementioned advantages
+### 2. Same advantages as regular CSS

-The same advantages over regular CSS apply to preprocessors.
+Linaria has all the same advantages mentioned in "Advantages over regular CSS" even when you are using a CSS pre-processor.

 ## Advantages over inline styles